petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/using-oauth2-to-authorize-users.md

 1. Click *Get Token*.
 Note the authorization token that can be used to make future REST API calls appears.

 1. Enter `http://localhost:8080/o/headless-admin-user/v1.0/user-accounts` for the Liferay get user URL.
-Click *Get Users*.
+Click *Get Data*.
 The React app makes a REST API call to Liferay using token-based authentication and returns a list of Liferay users.

 ## Examine the Code

 The React app's `components` folder defines the UI elements and logic for handling the events fired by clicking buttons.
 For example, the `Authorize.js` file redirects to the authorization page, `Token.js` fetches the access token, and `Users.js` fetches the list of users.
 Each authorization flow uses some or all of these components.

-The API request to get an authorization token and the request to get users is defined in the `Requests.js` file in the `utils` folder.
+The API request to get an authorization token and the GET request is defined in the `Requests.js` file in the `utils` folder.

 ```
 src